sushrutb/website/source/about.md

 ##### Highlights Reel

 * Born in 1982, so not sure if I am a millennial or not.
-* Graduated in Sotware Engineering in 2004.
+* Graduated in Software Engineering in 2004.
 * Worked in medium sized company as entry level programmer and then in a startup till late 2006.
 * Started a business late 2006 and was working on it till early 2014.
   * Built a IT outsourcing company, [StartupForStartups](#startupforstartups)